Conference Presenters

 Ms. AnneMarie Molinari-Sanders is the Manager of Disability Services and a Professional Development Specialist for TRAIN PD @TCALL, Texas A&M University.

-AnneMarie is a certified Digital Accessibility Specialist through the Texas Distance Learning Association.
+AnneMarie is a certified Digital Accessibility Specialist through the Texas Distance Learning Association and has completed multiple training courses on remediating digital documents including Microsoft PowerPoint, Word and Adobe PDF.
 Ms. Molinari-Sanders holds a master’s degree in special education and draws on her experience as an adult education and literacy and special education teacher to empower and inspire instructors to support students with special learning needs!
 She is also driven to educate her colleagues on the importance of creating and using accessible digital content and materials, so all persons can access the material equally.

 Muir, Rachel